bigchewy/PicklesTreatMachine/README.md

 # PicklesTreatMachine
-Remote treat dispenser that dispenses treats, takes video and sends it back, making the girlfriend happy
+Remote treat dispenser that a user anywhere in the world can trigger to dispense treats, takes video and sends it back.
+This makes my girlfriend and Pickles happy.

 Creator: Eric Page